7 Deadly Sins: List of the Biblical Offenses and Their Origins

 The Seven Deadly Contemporary Sins

-Religious belief and the authority of the church are waning in the Western world.
+Religious belief, the notion of an eternal human soul and the authority of the Church are waning in the Western world.
 So, what does that mean for a traditionally religious concept like the seven deadly sins?

 "I do think that the concept of sin is still significant today and still relevant," says Salomon.
 "It's just that we've changed from thinking about strictly as a religious/theological idea to being something more secularized.
 It's becoming more about how we interact with each other and the world around us than it is solely about offending God."